Symplocos tinctoria

 Symplocos tinctoria (the common sweetleaf, horse-sugar, or yellowwood) is a deciduous or evergreen shrub or tree.
 It is recognized by pith of twigs chambered; by foliage not notably aromatic when bruised, leaves finely hairy beneath.
 Shrubs or trees to 17 m tall by 36 cm diameter at breast height.
 The largest first-year twigs are under 3 mm across, terminal buds with acute tip, scales ciliate.
 Leaves are 7–15 cm long, margin entire or occasionally some teeth on the apical half, with a sweet taste that may be faint in old leaves.
 It is conspicuous when in flower; flowers opening before new leaves develop, fragrant, in clusters from axils of previous year's leaves or from just above the leaf scars if the leaves have fallen; the petals are creamy yellow to yellow, with one pistil.
 Fruits nearly cylindrical to ellipsoid drupes 8–12 mm long, with thin pulp and a hard stone containing one seed; the tip usually retaining parts of the sepals.
 Foliage is relished by browsing wildlife.
 A yellow dye may be obtained from bark and leaves.
 It flowers March to May.

 Distribution and habitat

 Symplocos tinctoria is native to the southern and eastern United States, to an area from Oklahoma east to Florida and north to Maryland.

 Occasional, plants are often scattered; uncommonly grouped; thin to dense woods of slopes, bluffs, broad-leaf woods of sandy soils, stream borders and stable dunes.
-It is the only representative of the genus in North America.
+It is the only native representative of the genus in North America.